alairjunior/HalfKOS/examples/blink_mutex/README.md

 # HalfKOS Blink Example with Mutex for Synchronization

-This is a very simple example on how to configure HalfKOS for running basic tasks.
+This is a simple example on how to configure HalfKOS for running basic tasks.
 In this example, there are two tasks: one for the Green LED and the other for the Red LED.
-If everything goes right, the LEDs should blink more or less in sync, but not at the same time possibly with some overlapping.
+If everything goes right, the LEDs should blink in sync, but not at the same time possibly (with no overlapping).
 If the LEDs blink in sync and always at the same time, most probably there is an error and blink_error was invoked.

 In this example, both tasks are created before starting HalfKOS and they execute